Lighting & Electrics

 wheel Hall sensor in order calculate the rider's power requirement, and

-this necessarily involves an average delay of half a wheel rotation.
+this necessarily involves a delay of up to one full wheel rotation (

-throttle only has about 4 power levels, and so its action is simply too
+throttle also has only about 4 power levels, and so its action is too

 the brake until the system catches-up provides the solution, but not if

 pulling the lever causes the motor to shut down for a whole second.
 In